TrystanLea/blog/pages/en/aviation_notes.md

 <p>If NeoCarbonEnergy achieve 77% efficiency for the conversion of electric to fuel it would be possible to fly 23,205 km/ha/yr, at 52% efficiency this drops to 15,882 km/ha/yr.
 We might expect this to fall by a half or 2/3rds in a solar farm arrangement with spacing in between rows of panels.
 Bringing our back of the envelope estimate in range of the graphic above.</p>

-<p><b>2000 km return power to liquid short haul flight: 756 kWh electricity, 1.8 kWp solar, 9.2 m2</b><br>Alternatively a short haul flight from Manchester to Geneva return is about 2000 km, this would use 110,000 kWh of fuel or 582 kWh per person.
+<p><b>2000 km return power to liquid short haul flight: 756 kWh electricity, 0.9 kWp solar, 4.8 m2</b><br>Alternatively a short haul flight from Manchester to Geneva return is about 2000 km, this would use 110,000 kWh of fuel or 582 kWh per person.
 Generated at 77% efficiency would require 756 kWh of electricity, 90% of the output of a 1kW solar PV array.
 If two people from a household go on holiday the annual output of a 1.8 kWp system would be required, just under half a typical 3.8 kWp domestic PV system.
 This would however only eliminate the carbon component of the climate change impact of aviation, <b>further negative emissions would be required to offset the other components.</b></p>

+<p><b>2000 km return power & biomass to liquid: 1318 km/ha, 80 m2 per person biomass + ~2.4 m2 solar</b></p>

+<p><b>2000 km return biomass to liquid flight: 515 km/ha, 205 m2 per person</b></p>

 <p><b>2000 km return train journey: 0.016 kWh/pkm (full), 64 kWh, 0.075 kWp solar, 0.4 m2</b></p>